alshedivat/al-folio/_pages/teaching.md

 ##### 2015-2018
 - *Introduction to Macroeconomics.* National Research University Higher School of Economics.
 International College of Economics and Finance.
 Moscow, Russia.
 - B.Sc.
-Perm Paper Advisor.
+Term Paper Advisor.
 National Research University Higher School of Economics.
 International College of Economics and Finance.
 Moscow, Russia.
 Topics:
    - Monetary Policy in Russian and the Financial Crisis 2008
    - Russian Stock Market Performance and Risk.
    - Stock Correlation in the Constructed Portfolio: Analysis of Russian Stock Market.